forumpay/woocommerce-payment-gateway-plugin/README.md

-# Wordpress Woocommerce Forumpay payment module <br> Installation guide
+# WordPress WooCommerce Forumpay payment module
+# Installation guide

 ## Requirements

-> Make sure you have at least Wordpress Version 5.0 or higher and Woocommerce plugin is up to date.
+> Make sure you have at least WordPress Version 6.2 or higher and WooCommerce plugin is up-to-date.

-> You should already have downloaded .zip archive with Forumpay plugin
+> You should already have downloaded the latest release of ForumPay plugin from [this link](https://github.com/forumpay/woocommerce-payment-gateway-plugin/releases/latest).
+Download the file named woocommerce-payment-gateway-plugin-vX.X.X.zip

 ## Installation

+### Using admin panel

 Open your admin panel and select **Plugins** tab.
 Click **Add New** and then **Upload Plugin**.
 Select the downloaded ForumPay module .zip file.

 ### Manual method (through filesystem):

-Transfer the downloaded .zip archive to your server and unzip it, so the **module** directory goes into the **/wp-content/plugins/** directory **relative** to your **Wordpress** root.
+Transfer the downloaded .zip archive to your server and unzip it, so the **woocommerce-forumpay** directory goes into the **/wp-content/plugins/** directory **relative** to your **WordPress** root.
 Directory structure should be as follows: **/wp-content/plugins/woocommerce-forumpay**.

 After the module is installed, go back to the **Plugins** page and activate it.